CryptoXploit/brainflayer/README.md

 -----------

-It was originally released as part of my DEFCON talk about cracking brainwallets ([slides](https://rya.nc/dc23), [video](https://rya.nc/b6), [why](https://rya.nc/defcon-brainwallets.html)).
+It was originally released as part of DEFCON talk about cracking brainwallets ([slides](https://rya.nc/dc23), [video](https://rya.nc/b6), [why](https://rya.nc/defcon-brainwallets.html)).

 The name is a reference to [Mind Flayers](https://en.wikipedia.org/wiki/Illithid), a race of monsters from the Dungeons & Dragons role-playing game.
 They eat brains, psionically enslave people and look like lovecraftian horrors.

-The current release is more than four times faster than the DEFCON release, and many features have been added.

-If brainflayer is useful to you, please get in touch to let me know.
-I'm very interested in any research it's being used for, and I'm generally happy to collaborate with academic groups.

 Disclaimer
 ----------